TalkingQuickly/talkingquickly.co.uk/_posts/2014-1-1-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 6) Config Files

 Capistrano uses a folder called `shared` to manage files and directories that should persist across releases.
-The key one is `shared/config` which should contain configuration files which should persist across deploys.
+The key one is `shared/config` which contains configuration files which are required to persist across deploys.

-If we take as an example the traditional `database.yml` file whch ActiveRecord uses to determine the database and credentials required for accessing the database for the current environment.

-We do not want to keep this file in version control since our production database details would be available to anyone who had access to the repository.
-With Capistrano 3 we create a `database.yml` file in `shared/config` and the following:
+To integrate with the Rails directory structure, the following:

 ``` ruby
 # files we want symlinking to specific entries in shared.